 |---|

 The standard fee structure.
-A flat 2% fee on all trades, split equally between protocol and creator.
-No compounding.
+A flat 2% fee on all trades.
+Pre-migration, the fee is split equally between protocol and creator.
+Post-migration, 25% of fees are compounded back into the pool’s liquidity, with the remainder split equally between protocol and creator.
 This is the simplest option and works well for most token launches.

 Low Pre / High Post with Compounding